 How may corruption contribute to reducing tax evasion and thereby increasing tax revenues?
-The essential link, studied by Mookherjee (1997) among others, is based on the idea that the possibility to negotiate bribes from evasive taxpayers motivate corrupt tax officers to work harder in order to detect evasion.
-This will be anticipated by the taxpayers, and hence tax evasion will be less attractive because it is more likely to be detected.
+The essential link, studied by Mookherjee (1997) among others, is based on the idea that the possibility of negotiating bribes from evasive taxpayers motivates corrupt tax officers to work harder in order to detect evasion.
+This is anticipated by the taxpayers, and hence tax evasion is less attractive because it is more likely to be detected.

-Since corruption works to make tax evasion less appealing and thereby may increase tax revenues, one might find it a good idea to design a bonus system for tax collectors that mimics or competes with the bribery system already in place in many tax administrations.
-Actually, this has been attempted in Ghana (Chand & Moene, 1999) and suggested in several other countries.
+Since corruption works to make tax evasion less appealing and thereby increases tax revenues, it might be a good idea to design a bonus system for tax collectors that mimics or competes with the bribery system already in place in many tax administrations.
+Actually, this has been attempted in Ghana (Chand & Moene, 1999) and has been suggested in several other countries.
 The intention behind a bonus system is to initiate more work effort among tax collectors by promising them a share of the tax revenues.
-And this is the way it works for non-corrupt tax collectors, who within a bonus system aim at detecting evasion because this increases tax revenues and thereby their income.
+This is the way it works for noncorrupt tax collectors, who within a bonus system, aim at detecting evasion because this increases tax revenues and thereby their income.
 But what about corrupt tax collectors?

 Consider a bribe as the outcome of a negotiation between an evasive taxpayer and a corrupt tax collector.
 The introduction of a government bonus certainly makes the bribe less attractive for the corrupt tax collector, because he has to give up the bonus when accepting the bribe.
-But this does not necessarily insure that the tax collector becomes less corrupt.
+But, this does not necessarily insure that the tax collector becomes less corrupt.
 Actually, it makes him stronger in his negotiations with the taxpayer, and as a result he receives a larger part of the pie not reported to the tax authorities.
 Thus, the bonus system provides incentives for the corrupt tax collector as well (by increasing the negotiated bribe), and may thereby contribute to increase tax revenues.
 This happens because the bonus system strengthens the position of the corrupt tax collector and therefore may increase overall corruption.

-Generally, the implications of a bonus system depend on whether the tax administration consists of corrupt or non-corrupt tax collectors.
-In both cases, we might experience an increase in overall tax revenues, but in the case with corrupt tax collectors the bonus system may also lead to increased corruption.
-Hence, in a situation where there is a mixture of corrupt and non-corrupt tax collectors, it seems straightforward to say that we have to make a trade-off between the gain of more revenues and the problem of more corruption when evaluating a bonus system.
-However, this is not how bonus systems are justified in the theoretical literature on corruption and incentives.
+Generally, the implications of a bonus system depend on whether the tax administration consists of corrupt or noncorrupt tax collectors.
+In both cases, we might experience an increase in overall tax revenues, but in the case of corrupt tax collectors, the bonus system may also lead to increased corruption.
+Hence, in a situation where there is a mixture of corrupt and noncorrupt tax collectors, it seems straightforward to say that we have to make a tradeoff between the gain of more revenues and the problem of more corruption when evaluating a bonus system.
+But, this is not how bonus systems are justified in the theoretical literature on corruption and incentives.

 Mookherjee (1997), for example, considers bonus systems in the context of corrupt tax collectors only, and then argues for the need "to go beyond the question of what levels of corruption arise and examine induced effects on tax compliance and audit incentives" (p.
 13).
 Hence, when evaluating bonus systems, Mookherjee solely considers the possible gain in tax revenues following from the fact that the position of corrupt tax officers is strengthened.
-In our view, this way of justifying bonus systems should be rejected because it does not capture the long-term effects of an increase in corruption on tax revenues and government legitimacy.
-We find it highly implausible that sustained development can grow from an institutional framework that fosters corruption and extra-legal tax enforcement.
+In our view, this way of justifying bonus systems should be rejected because it does not capture the longterm effects of an increase in corruption on tax revenues and government legitimacy.
+We find it highly implausible that sustained development can occur in an institutional framework that fosters corruption and extra-legal tax enforcement.